How To Choose an Emergency Locksmith…in an Emergency

 Plan ahead: You’ve probably heard the old saying “Plan for the worst, but hope for the best.”
 This may apply to a lot of things in your life, which is why having an emergency contact list handy at any time of the day always makes for good planning.
-Be sure to include a qualified, credible and trustworthy locksmith on this emergency contact list.
+Be sure to include a qualified locksmith on this emergency contact list.
 You never know when it might come in handy.
-Ask around and check online reviews in advance to determine who is the best locksmith to work with in your area.
+Ask around and check online reviews in advance to determine who is the best locksmith to work within your area.

 Look for local companies, not national ones: The best locksmith tends to be one that’s local and specific to the area that you live in.
 Beware of the national locksmiths, as they’re the ones that tend to pump the most dollars into spammy online marketing.
 Many of these national companies make up for what they spend on marketing by offering poor service.
 They’ll often show up in unmarked vehicles, their techs are often presented poorly and they have a tendency to get adversarial with customers and overcharge.
 Always go local if you can.